ogabrielquintana/ogabrielquintana/README.md

 Hey, my name is Gabriel Quintana and I'm a Computer Science studant at Pontifical Catholic University of Rio Grande do Sul(PUCRS).
-Welcome to my profile on github, here is where I'll leave my projects for whoever may want.
-Hope you'll find it usefull 🤓👍.
+Welcome to my profile on github, here is where I'll leave my projects.

 <div align="center">
   <a href>